Bajiquan: Tian-style

 Tian-style is a branch which has mutual influences from Jingang Bashi—the second art practiced by Tian Jinzhong.
 Practitioners include Wu Xiufeng, Tian Jinzhong, and Shen Jiarui >> Zhou Jingxuan Tian-style is practiced in China and abroad.

-Yin-Yang
+Yin Yang–style

-Yin-Yang was created by Zhao Fujiang, who combined his knowledge of Baji, Xingyiquan and Yiquan to create a new art form.
+Yin Yang-style was created by Zhao Fujiang, who combined his knowledge of baji, xingyiquan and yiquan to create a new art form.
 Yin-Yang is primarily practiced in China.

-Wutan Baji
+Wutan-style baji

-Wutan Baji is the most common lineage in the West today.
+Wutan-style baji is the most common lineage in the West today.
 Originally from Taiwan, where its founder, Liu Yunqiao, lived.
-This lineage includes additional arts that are taught alongside Baji, such as Piguaquan and Baguazhang.
+This lineage includes additional arts that are taught alongside baji, such as piguaquan and baguazhang.

 Jian Diansheng >> Li Shuwen >> Liu Yunqiao >> Adam Hsu, Su Yuchang, and Tony Yang >> Many students in Taiwan and abroad (taught by one or more of them).